jacole3/HungryDogs_BDB_2023_24/Detailed_Logistic_Model_Explanation.md

 Lastly, we give each player within the 10-yard radius a ranking based off of his distance to the ball-carrier (e.g., if there is one defensive player and one offensive player between Defender X and the ball-carrier, Defender X’s rank in this regard would be 3).

-Using these features, our group used logistic regression to predict whether a player will be within a yard of the ball-carrier in the next half-second -- which we will refer to as a “Surge” from here on out.
+Using these features, our group used logistic regression to predict whether a player will be within a yard of the ball-carrier -- which we defined as a "Surge" in our project -- in the next half-second.
 We ultimately settled on the following predictor variables:

 Current distance from defender to ball-carrier
 Minimum projected distance from defender to ball-carrier over the next half-second